1. Introduction

 Let’s take it step by step and look at the necessary calculation steps.
 First,

 we need to group by a purchase ID and sum up the total purchase value.
+We need

-Therefore, we need to group by purchase
+to group by purchase

 and sum up the value